-LED bulbs have the following components:
+LED bulbs have the following components

-Color tone or Kelvins (K) – The range of Kelvin lets you know the light the LED will produce.
-We use an almost exclusively warm white.
-Warm white is between 2700 and 3000 Kelvins.
+Color tone or Kelvins (K).
+The range of Kelvin lets you know the light the LED will produce.
+We use an almost exclusively warm white, which is between 2700 and 3000 Kelvins.
 This light color produces the look of the lighting in your living room versus the light in your workshop.
-Great LED color fixtures are not white light through colored plastic disks.
-True color LED fixtures use a RGB (red, green, blue) chip.This gives you the best and strongest colored light.
+True color LED fixtures use a RGB (red, green, blue) chip, NOT a white light through colored plastic discs.This gives you the best and strongest colored light.

-How LEDs are Different (sourced from www.energy.gov)
+How LEDs Are Different (sourced from www.energy.gov)